earthly/website/blog/_posts/2022-06-16-programming-language-improvements.md

 [^1]: What is included here are languages with more than 4200 stack overflow survey responses.
 I dropped HTML and SQL because they aren't pacmac-complete.
 And I also dropped Bash and Powershell because their scripting usage makes them less relevant to today's topic.
 See the full results [here](https://survey.stackoverflow.co/2022/#technology-most-loved-dreaded-and-wanted)

 So last developer survey, I wrote this post about [Green VS Brown languages](/blog/brown-green-language).
 In it, I said that when people like a new programming language, they judge it from a biased perspective because new things get used for new development, whereas the older things get used in existing projects, which are less exciting.
-So today, I’d like to talk about something big that misses: **Langauge tooling is getting better**[^2].
+So today, I'd like to talk about something big that misses: **Langauge tooling is getting better**[^2].

 [^2]: Langauge syntax and semantics also gets better over time as well.
 But its harder to talk about because people have strong opinions.
 Syntactic sugar is good, or its bad.
 Operator overloading is good or its bad.
 Borrow checking is good or unneeded with state of the art GCs.
 Innovation is happening here, but my favorite example of innovation might be your example that we've strayed to far from god (Or K&R).

 ## Raising the Stakes - Go vs Rust

 The internet is full of fights about Go vs. Rust.
-But I think the fascinating thing is actually how similar they are in developer experience.
-They both have a modern, batteries included take on developer tooling.
-You don't need to wonder that best tool to use for testing, or fuzzing or packaging or linting.
+But I think the fascinating thing is how similar they are in developer experience.
+They both have a modern, batteries-included take on developer tooling that is very different from many of the languages in the DREAD list.
+You don't need to wonder what best tool to use for testing, fuzzing, packaging, or linting.
 All these things are standardized and included.
 And this is one reason they are both at the top of the `Loved` list.

-That is, a big difference between working in Go or Rust vs some the languages on the dreaded list has nothing to do with the specifics of the language syntax.
-Instead the differences is the tooling and supporting ecosystem.
+That is, a big difference between working in Go or Rust vs. some of the languages on the dreaded list has nothing to do with the specifics of the language syntax.
+Instead, the difference is the tooling and supporting ecosystem.

 ## Tooling Is The New Syntax